Search This Blog

 Overall, the event was not as successful as previous Wrestlemanias.
 The PPV buy rate and attendance was lower than it had been in previous years.
 A lot of criticism stems from some of the things I liked most about the show!
 The togas and the "Caesars Palace theming" was deemed childish by some.
 You could also criticize the Undertaker and Giant Gonzales match and I'd be right there with you... even as a 9-year old I could tell this match, especially Giant Gonzales, was a stinkeroo.
 I hated him in WCW as El Gigante and when I saw him again in the WWF, especially with that ridiculous painted-on muscles and fur bodysuit, I knew he would be stinking up the ring once again.

-Most of the criticism stems from the Hulk Hogan win in an unannounced 11-second match stealing Bret Hart and Yokozuna's thunder.
-A lot of rumor and innuendo stem from this match, with both Bret, Vince McMahon, and Hulk Hogan having differing stories as to what happened regarding the World Title that day and the months to follow.
+Most of the criticism stems from Hulk Hogan's win in an unannounced 11-second match, which stole Bret Hart and Yokozuna's thunder.
+This match generated a lot of rumor and innuendo, with Bret, Vince McMahon, and Hulk Hogan having differing stories about what happened regarding the World Title that day and in the months to follow.

 So, there you have it, folks.
 Wrestlemania 9 is the first stop on our Retro Wrestlemania Moment tour.